 - Check if the taxes are charged as per the location.

 - Check if the option of applying for coupons works.

-- Check if the shipping costs are accurate as per selected shipping options.
+- Check if the shipping costs are accurate as per the selected shipping options.

-In an eCommerce website, frequent, most relevant, and quick testing is super important because eCommerce is at an all-time high, and hereafter there is no looking back.
-A simple, smooth flow through an e-store is what all a customer wants.
-Let’s work for it.
+In an eCommerce website, frequent, most relevant, and quick testing is a super important thing because eCommerce is at an all-time high, and hereafter there is no looking back.
+A simple, smooth flow through an eCommerce store is what all a customer wants.
+So let’s work for it.

-And further, if you like the type of content you are reading, be sure to subscribe to our QA Touch blog posts for more interesting content.
+And further, if you like the type of content you are reading, make sure to subscribe to our QA Touch blog post for more interesting content.
 We create and send so much Testing joy to your inbox without making a noise.
-Also, give us a thumbs-up on social media, where we do all the fun and exciting content on Testing and Tech.
+Also, give us a thumbs-up on social media for some amazing posts, where we do all the fun and exciting content on Testing and Tech.

 Register here and be the champion of your application testing.

 What is E-commerce Testing?

 The process of testing your e-commerce website and related web apps is known as e-commerce testing.
 It can help you spot errors and issues to give your customers a seamless experience.
 The main objective is to identify bugs and fix them to ensure quality and reliability.